RamanBut-Husaim/blog.thecraftingstrider.net/content/posts/dotnetweekly/2020.01/number-161.md

 openGraphType = "article"
 +++

-The next issue will appear in late Feb - early Mar as my vacation is approaching.
+The next issue will appear in late Feb - early Mar as my vacation is approaching :).

 ## Cloud & Web